enabling-languages/scripts-fr-an/cherokee/README.md

 Acknowledgements
 ----------------

-These addons were based on Mathieu Pellerin's Khmer Fonts Package and developed with his advice and support: https://addons.mozilla.org/en-us/android/addon/khmer-fonts-package/
+This addon was based on Mathieu Pellerin's Khmer Fonts Package and developed with his advice and support: https://addons.mozilla.org/en-us/android/addon/khmer-fonts-package/

-The Digohweli font has been included.
+Digohweli is copyright (c) 2006 by Chris Harvey.
+All rights reserved.
+It has been included in the package with the permission of Chris Harvey, and is explicitly excluded from the package license.

-Font and is available at http://www.languagegeek.com/font/fontdownload.html#Cherokee
+Digohweli is available at http://www.languagegeek.com/font/fontdownload.html#Cherokee